Bookmark and Share

 Preliminary estimates suggest that the cumulative capital cost (including response to current sea level rise) of protecting currently developed areas would be $73 to $111 billion (in 1988 dollars) through 2100 for a 1-meter global rise (compared with $4 to $6 billion to protect developed areas from current trends in sea level rise).
 A 1-meter sea level rise would lead to a cumulative inundation of 7,000 square miles of dryland -- an area the size of Massachusetts (see Table 1, p. xxxvii of report).
 If the oceans continue to rise at current rates, approximately 3,000 square miles of dryland would be lost.”
 (U.S. EPA, The Potential Effects of Global Climate Change on the United States, EPA-230-05-89-050, Office of Policy, Planning and Evaluation, U.S. Environmental Protection Agency, Washington, DC, December 1989, p. xxxvi)

 2100.
-California’s agriculture and vineyards could vanish by 2100.
+California’s agriculture could vanish by 2100.
 “We're looking at a scenario where there's no more agriculture in California.
 California's farms and vineyards could vanish by the end of the century [2100], and its major cities could be in jeopardy, if Americans do not act to slow the advance of global warming.”
 (U.S. Secretary of Energy and Nobel-prize-winning physicist, Steven Chu quoted in Jim Tankersley, “California farms, vineyards in peril from warming, U.S. energy secretary warns,” Los Angeles Times, February 4, 2009)

 ___________________________________________________